Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Fix: initialize the __tcfapi() and postmessage functionality
 * Improvement: several changes to the way TCF is handled
 * Improvement: do not autoload class with class_exists check in cmplz_uses_gutenberg() function props @knomepasi
+* New: Meks Easy Maps
+* Fix: keep cookie and service lists in sync across languages when new languages are added.
+* Fix: on the root website of a multisite setup accept all did not enable statistics
+* New: Avada integration

 = 5.2.6 =
 * Fix: Sync services in multilanguage environment